catdieval/user-workflow-and-user-stories/user-story-1.md

 ## Acceptance criteria

+- [ ] Clicking on a button saves the text of the button to a clickedChartType variable.
 - [ ] Clicking on a button brings the user to the page with the data upload.

 ## Tasks